Lectionary Bible Studies and Sermons

 Out of the heat

 The limitations of the present moment are hard for us to accept.
-None of us are in total control of our psychological self, our spiritual self, or the circumstances around us.
+None of us are in total control of the physical, psychological, or spiritual self, nor of the circumstances around us.

 Our feelings so often dictate our actions.
-We feel our way through a situation and then justify it.
-We are corrupted by sin.
+We feel our way through a situation and then seek to justify our actions.
+Yes, we are corrupted by sin.

 Our spiritual life is similarly deprived and out of control.
 We desire to know God and to serve him, but so often he seems distant from us, beyond our reach, and as we try to live for him we find ourselves compromised beyond recognition.
 Indeed, we "thirst" after his presence, we desire to be united to him, to be one with him, and yet our lives seem parched.